Advanced Clinical Practice MSc

 Facilities

-The Faculty of Health, Social Care and Medicine offers some of the best facilities for the education and training of health and social care professionals in the country.
+The Faculty of Health, Social Care and Medicine offers outstanding facilities for the education and training of health and social care professionals.

-The outstanding teaching and learning resources include leading edge clinical skills facilities, an 860-seat lecture theatre, and a variety of teaching rooms and social learning spaces.
+The contemporary teaching and learning resources include leading edge clinical skills facilities, an 860-seat lecture theatre, and a variety of teaching rooms and social learning spaces.

 Where you'll study